 Then there's the idea of administrative simplicity.
 For companies using an existing suite of one vendor's products (or those interested in switching), choosing a provider that offers an SD-WAN product such as SmartWAN helps you check yet another business need off the list, all with the assistance of a single provider.
 Considering many cloud-based communications tools can be deployed anywhere high-speed internet is available, this single-vendor approach to communications can be far preferable to dealing with a tangled weave of regional telecommunications providers.

 Throw in the simplicity of dealing with a single provider for a number of your most important services, and it's easy to see why SmartWAN is an increasing presence in businesses nationwide.

 SD-WAN's Benefits for Branch Offices

 Companies that have branch offices will definitely want to take a look at SD-WAN technologies like SmartWAN.
-That handy capability we were just talking about, in which this technology can bundle together multiple internet connections so that a business has a little built-in resilience should one of those links suddenly go down, turns out to be useful for managing everyday communications for companies with multiple offices, too.
+The technology's ability to bundle internet connections is useful for managing communications for multiple offices.